frictionlessdata/datapackage/specs/profiles.md

 Thus, every Package and Resource descriptor has a profile.
 The namespace for the profile is the type of descriptor, so the default profile, if none is declared, is `data-package` for a Package descriptor and `data-resource` for a Resource descriptor.

-In summmary, an extension of Data Package may be formalised as a profile.
+In summary, an extension of Data Package may be formalised as a profile.
 A profile is a Data Package which extends the default specification towards more specific needs.

 ## `profile` Property

-In addition to the concept, we need an explict way for publishers to state the profile they are using and consumers to discover this.
+In addition to the concept, we need an explicit way for publishers to state the profile they are using and consumers to discover this.

 Thus, we have a `profile` property that declares the profile for the descriptor for this Package or Resource.
 For the default Data Package and Data Resource descriptor, this SHOULD be present with a value of `data-package`/`data-resource`, but if not, the absence of a profile is equivalent to setting `"profile": "data-package"`/ `"profile": "data-resource"`.